UmmeTasneem/BreastCancerDetection/README.md

 - F1 Score
 - Cohen's Kappa

-Refer to `FINAL_CODE.ipynb` for full results and `528 Research Paper_UmmeTasneemFirdose.docx` for detailed analysis.
+Refer to `FINAL_CODE.ipynb` for full results and `Research Paper.docx` for detailed analysis.

 ---